X. FACULTY LEAVES, BENEFITS, AND SERVICES

 5. Other Benefits

 Rice faculty members are eligible for a variety of additional benefits.
-You and your families may obtain professional counseling, through UTEAP, to help resolve issues that you need to address at home or on the job.
-You may take job-related courses at other colleges and universities and be reimbursed for 75 percent of tuition up to $2,500 per fiscal year; see Policy 432: Tuition Reimbursement.
+You and your families may obtain professional counseling, through SupportLinc, to help resolve issues that you need to address at home or on the job.
+You may take job-related courses at other colleges and universities and be reimbursed for 75 percent of tuition up to $5,200 per fiscal year; see Policy 432: Tuition Reimbursement.
 You and your spouse/domestic partner may audit Rice courses under Policy 409: Tuition Waiver and Auditing Courses and Rice.
-Additionally, your dependents may be eligible for tuition remission at Rice or reciprocal schools under Policy 430: Tuition Remission for Dependents.
+Additionally, your dependents may be eligible for tuition remission at Rice or reciprocal schools, or a portion of Rice's tution at any other U.S. accredited college or university under Policy 430: Tuition Remission for Dependents.
 Faculty members may purchase yearly pre-tax permits to park their cars on campus (free shuttle bus service is provided to distant lots, seven days a week).
 You may receive discounts at the Rice University Bookstore, athletic events, theatrical productions, the Glasscock School of Continuing Studies, executive development courses, and concerts (most concerts and recitals at the Shepherd School of Music are free).
-You are eligible for free notary public services (through the human resources office) and may purchase membership to the Gibbs Recreation and Wellness Center
+You are eligible for free notary public services (through the human resources office) and may purchase membership to the Gibbs Recreation and Wellness Center.

 6. Benefits for Spouses and Families